kkrt-labs/kakarot-ssj/docs/general/execution_context.md

     ExecutionContext *-- Status
 ```

-When submitting a transaction to the EVM, the `call_context` field of the
+When submitting a transaction to the EVM, the `call_ctx` field of the
 `ExecutionContext` is initialized with the bytecode of the contract to execute,
 the call data sent in the transaction, and the value of the transaction.
 The
 `ExecutionContext` could also hold the `Stack` and `Memory` data structures